 Why should I wash my face at night?

-It’s important to wash your face at night because makeup, dirt, oil, and bacteria can all buildup on the surface of your skin.
+It’s important to wash your face at night because makeup, dirt, oil, and other pollutants can collect on the surface of your skin during the day.
 Because of this, not washing your face at night can lead to clogged pores and dull skin.